 Being prepared for difficult questions lets you project calm, confident credibility.
 Here’s how to get there.

 The room was full of software engineers and technologists.
-I was on stage to talk about confidence and imposter syndrome (both very coachable, by the way).
+I was on stage to talk about confidence and impostor syndrome (both very coachable, by the way).

 Those engineers were looking at me skeptically.
 They were ready to eat me alive.